cypnk/Anime-List/README.md

 Suzumiya Haruhi no Yuuutsu (The Melancholy of Haruhi Suzumiya)

 Taiho Shichauzo!
 (You're Under Arrest)
+Taiyo no Ko Esuteban (Esteban, Child of the Sun | The Mysterious Cities of Gold) *1982*
 Tanaka-kun wa Itsumo Kedaruge
 Tamako Market
 Tamayura